Back to Blog

 How Does a Prenup Affect Your Application for a Mortgage?

-For many couples, buying a home together is one of the biggest financial steps they’ll ever take.
-It often coincides with a significant personal milestone too—moving in together, getting engaged, or preparing for a long-term future.
-But before you sign the mortgage papers, there’s one legal document that can be just as important as your home loan: a prenup.
+For many couples, buying a home together represents one of the biggest financial steps they'll ever take.
+It often coincides with significant personal milestones-moving in together, getting engaged, or preparing for a long-term future.
+Before signing mortgage papers, one legal document can be as important as your home loan: a prenup.

-Known formally in New Zealand as a contracting out agreement, a prenup is a legal contract that allows a couple to define how their assets will be divided if the relationship ends.
-While it’s often associated with wealth protection, it can also affect your mortgage application and is worth considering regardless of your current asset position.
+Formally known in New Zealand as a "contracting out agreement," a prenup is a legal contract allowing couples to define how assets will be divided if the relationship ends.
+While often associated with wealth protection, it can affect your mortgage application regardless of current asset position.

 What Is a Prenup (Contracting Out Agreement) in NZ?

-Under the Property (Relationships) Act 1976, couples who have been in a de facto relationship, married, or in a civil union for three years or more are generally considered to share all relationship property equally if they split up.
+Under the Property (Relationships) Act 1976, couples in de facto relationships, marriages, or civil unions lasting three years or more generally share all relationship property equally upon separation.

-A contracting out agreement lets you agree on different terms—essentially opting out of the default rules.
-You can set out who owns what, how assets (like a house) will be treated, and how debts will be divided.
+A contracting out agreement lets couples agree on different terms-essentially opting out of default rules.
+You can specify who owns what, how assets like a house will be treated, and how debts will be divided.
 For many couples, especially those with uneven asset contributions or previous relationships, it provides clarity and peace of mind.

 How a Prenup Affects Your Mortgage Application